The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 A third party debt order is a method of enforcement by which a judgment creditor may enforce a debt against money due and owing to the judgment debtor by a third party who is within the jurisdiction.
 This includes money held in the judgment debtor's name in a bank or building society or money owed to a self-employed judgment debtor in the course of his trade.
+It also includes in principle money held in a client account by a solicitor (see BCS Corporate Acceptances Ltd v Terry, see also News Analysis: Enforcing against funds in a solicitor’s client account (BCS Corporate Acceptances Ltd v Terry)).
 The court has a discretion whether to grant a third party debt order and whether they do so will be dependant on the circumstances at the time of enforcement.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.